How can substring be extracted in Power BI with examples?

 Power BI extract substring from end of string

-To extract all of the text before the @ symbol in the Email column in the table, click the Table tools tab, then click the New column icon, then type in the following formula into the formula bar:
+Click the Table tools tab, then click the New column icon, and type in the following nested DAX formula into the formula bar:

 text_before = LEFT('my_data'[Email], SEARCH("@", 'my_data'[Email], ,LEN('my_data'[Email])+1)-1)